Short Stories

 At first mum used to get mad at me, then later she didn’t care.

-So I came in from school, got changed, and set the microwave, waiting, watching the television, not watching, listening but not listening.
+So I came in from school, got changed, set the microwave, then waited, watching the television, not watching, listening but not listening.
 I sat there on the lounge, immobile, bag between my legs, staring at the screen, but taking no notice of what happened at all.

 The bell would ring on the microwave at six thirty, and I would rush into the kitchen knowing I wouldn’t get to hear the seven o’clock bell, for now I would be really listening, listening for the sound of tyres on the gravel outside, watching for the sweep of lights across the front door as he turned into the driveway.